South Sudan Food Guide

 Honey Cakes

-Simple cakes or cookies sweetened with honey, reflecting traditional sweeteners used before widespread sugar availability.
-Often prepared for celebrations and served with tea.
+Plain cakes or cookies sweetened with honey, a nod to the days before sugar was easy to come by.
+They show up for celebrations and get served with tea.

 Traditional Beverages